awsdocs/aws-cloudformation-user-guide/doc_source/using-cfn-updating-stacks-update-behaviors.md

 # Update behaviors of stack resources<a name="using-cfn-updating-stacks-update-behaviors"></a>

 When you submit an update, AWS CloudFormation updates resources based on differences between what you submit and the stack's current template\.
-Resources that have not changed run without disruption during the update process\.
+Resources that haven't changed run without disruption during the update process\.
 For updated resources, AWS CloudFormation uses one of the following update behaviors:

 Update with No Interruption  <a name="update-no-interrupt"></a>
 AWS CloudFormation updates the resource without disrupting operation of that resource and without changing the resource's physical ID\.
 For example, if you update certain properties on an [AWS::CloudTrail::Trail](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-cloudtrail-trail.html) resource, AWS CloudFormation updates the trail without disruption\.